LimeChain/gosemble/docs/2-go-to-wasm.md

 ## 2. Background

-## 2.1.
+### 2.1.
 The design decisions behind Polkadot's architecture

 In addition to the [Polkadot spec](https://github.com/w3f/polkadot-spec) here is a list of important points that deserve to be addressed.

-### 2.1.1.
+#### 2.1.1.
 WebAssembly specification

 The Runtime Wasm module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled, which supports a limited set of instructions compared to WebAssembly 1.0.
-It is expected to have a very domain-specific API that consists of:
+Also, it is expected to have a very domain-specific API that consists of:
 * imported Host provided functions (`ext_allocator_malloc_version_1`, `ext_allocator_free_version_1`, etc).
 * imported Host provided memory.
 * exported linker specific globals (`__heap_base`, `__data_end`).